Last Update: September 9, 2018

 2007 Important and surprising paper by famed Finnish Assyriogist Simo Parpola presents the results of the Sumerian Uralic word comparison results to the World Assyriology Congress in Moscow.

 2013 Another important paper corrected some of the phonetic mistakes prevalent in current Sumerian transliterations and studies.
 Yet Another Suggestion about the Origins of the Sumerian Language by Greek researchers Ioannis Kenanidis, Evangelos C. Papakitsos.
-PROBLEM with the article: He compares Sumerian words to Turkish words and then states in the conclusion that Sumerian is r-Altaic.
+The problem with the article: He compares Sumerian words to Turkish words and then states in the conclusion that Sumerian is r-Altaic.
 There is no such language as r-Altaic there is Ogur Turkic (Turks call it r-Turkish)!

 2013 Dubbed as the Last Sumerian Queen, centenarian Sumerologist Muazzez Ilmiye Cig publishes a very important book: Sumerler Turklerin Bir Koludur (Sumerians are a Turkic People).
 In Turkish only.